AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Non-Owner Insurance

 If you don’t own a car, you’ll have to get non-owner SR-22 insurance.
-Non-owner insurance costs less than regular insurance, as it includes liability insurance only, the minimum the state requires.
+Non-owner insurance costs less than regular insurance, as it includes liability insurance only, the minimum required by Texas car insurance laws.

 How Texas Drivers Can Find Cheap Car Insurance